tanchao/tanchao.xyz/_posts/2024-03-28-snowflake-til.md

 3. latest reduction is an innovation and a "standing on the shoulders of giant". the giant part, Snowflake UDTF offers a more performant way to parallism scan a table, comparing to the old UDF is more like a sequence execution one by one. the innonvative part, we flatten columns to be rows, then leverage the UDTF mechanism for most parallism.
 With latest tuning, we cut off the lineage latency increase with more columns in a table.
 The whole job duration for a table is dominate by the slowest column now.
 We still get the lineage growth from our classifiers but it wouldn't be 10x anymore.
 Also we have another potential 10x cheaper plan B, if we really needs to.

+>How fast is fast enough?

 The amazing part for me is turning a design into a reality, we had a theory, we did prototype, we implemented and rolled out.
 There were bugs, performance testing limitations and special workload negative results. when we finally arrived to the goal, until I realized _the delta between p50 & p90_, I wasn't sure how to prove the success.
 As a perf nerd, this is the best part, this is when I am comfortable that I master the **more effective** perf tuning methodology.

-# People
+**People**

-Learnt from PM
+- Learnt from PM
-Learnt from Architect
+- Learnt from Architect
-Learnt from Manager
+- Learnt from Manager